rosterloh/zephyr/boards/ti/am261x_lp/doc/index.rst

     - Each CPU should set region-id = CPU_number to ensure proper resource partitioning.
     - Queue-number refers to which Transfer Controller (TC) handles DMA transfer.

-**NOTE: Ensure that 2 cores do NOT have conflicting resources.**
+**> Ensure that 2 cores do NOT have conflicting resources.**

 Say both Core0 and Core1 are allocated DMA channels 0 to 20.
 It is possible at runtime for Core 0 to override Core 1's DMA channel configurations (and vice-versa).

-**NOTE: It's the application developer's responsibility to ensure resource partitioning using appropriate overlay-files.**
+**> It's the application developer's responsibility to ensure resource partitioning using appropriate overlay-files.**

 |